 Change phone number - Let the police and other support agencies know your new number.

 Inform family, friends and neighbours and let the police/ schools/ work know your concerns.

 You could arrange a code word with them, so you could discreetly let them know if you were in danger.
 You could also show them photos of the perpetrator.

 Make sure that your address does not appear on court documents or on the electoral register.
 Ask for your address to not be disclosed in court if it will put you in danger.

 Security - the police could check your property and change the locks or advise you on safety features such as additional lighting.

 It is just as important to look after your emotional health as well as your physical safety.
-You may be able to access free counselling and support groups through your GP or through contacting Survive on 0117 961 2999.
+You may be able to access free counselling and support groups through your GP or through contacting Survive.